planetruby/gems/_drafts/pay.md

 ## Accepting Payments in Rails

 Adding subscriptions and one-time purchases to your Rails app can be a bit tricky, especially with Strong Customer Authentication.
+If you aren't familiar, SCA is a European regularly requirement to reduce fraud and make online payments more secure.
+For more details, I highly recommend reading the [Stripe guide on Strong Customer Authentication](https://stripe.com/guides/strong-customer-authentication).

 For example, Braintree doesn't allow you to swap subscriptions between monthly and yearly plans.
 You actually have to cancel the subscription, calculate your proration amount and create a new subscription with the proration discount.